SpicyCitrus/Monero-Made-Easy/README.md

 # Monero-Made-Easy
 Easily setup a linux computor/Rasberry PI for monero mining

-### ConfuzeD?
+### Installing
-> Start by using the build directory first > Then go to the download from command line directory > then lastly use the StartMonero script
+> Clone this repo then copy all the commands from the Building folder > then once thats done simply use the StartMonero script!

 ### This requires git to be installed